aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 To extend OAC support to other origin types, e.g. Lambda function URL, we can create a new subclass (e.g. `LambdaOriginAccessControl`) that extends
 `OriginAccessControlBase`.
 The subclass should set the value of `originAccessControlOriginType` accordingly, e.g. to `OriginAccessControlOriginType.LAMBDA` for a Lambda Function Url OAC.
+The implementation would be analagous for MediaStore and MediaPackageV2 OACs, with each subclass setting the corresponding value of `originAccessControlOriginType`.
+This would be `OriginAccessControlOriginType.MEDIASTORE` and `OriginAccessControlOriginType.MEDIAPACKAGEV2` respectively.

 #### Deprecating `S3Origin` class